Senior 10 min · March 05, 2026

 Every real program does repetitive work.
 A weather app checks temperatures for 365 days.
 A music app loads every song in your library.
 An online store applies a discount to every item in your cart.

 The for loop solves this elegantly.
-It lets you write an action once and Python automatically repeats it for every item in a collection.
-Python handles the counting and advancing for you — you just describe what to do on each visit.
+You write an action once and Python automatically repeats it for every item in a collection — advancing through the sequence, tracking position, and stopping at the end, all without you doing anything extra.

-By the end of this article you'll understand the for loop syntax, know how to iterate over lists, strings, dictionaries, ranges, and multiple sequences at once with zip(), use enumerate() like a professional, write list comprehensions instead of accumulator loops, and spot the mistakes that trip up nearly every beginner — including some that experienced developers still walk into.
+By the end of this article you'll understand the for loop syntax properly, know how to iterate over lists, strings, dictionaries, ranges, and multiple sequences at once with zip(), use enumerate() the way Pythonistas actually use it, write list comprehensions instead of accumulator loops, and recognise the mistakes that trip up nearly every beginner — including a few that experienced developers still walk into on a bad day.

 What a for Loop Actually Does — The Core Idea